 Tadoba National Park is a popular TIGER national park in India is located in Maharashtra.

-The area of Tadoba is being flourished with a large biodiversity, the place which also boasts to grip one of the highest density of tiger population in India.
+The region of Tadoba is flourished with a massive biodiversity, which additionally boasts to grip one of the maximum density of the tiger population in India.

 According to the 2010 National Census on Tigers, there are about 43 tigers in the reserve, which is one of the highest in India.

 6. Purushwadi- Fireflies Festival

 Who wouldn’t want to dive into the myriad of colors dissipated by way of the glowing fireflies?
 Come June, head to Purushwadi Fireflies Festival where you get to rejoice the lovely and colorful hues of nature amidst sparkling fireflies.

 In June, thousands and thousands of fireflies come out in the open and create a fascinating spectacle for the onlookers.
 Fireflies are clearly no longer flies however beetles with sparkling abdomens.